Dishes With Dad

 Can you make pecan pie ahead?

-Absolutely yes! for Thanksgiving I usually make my pecan pie the day before so that it has plenty of time to cool and doesn't take up valuable oven space on the big day.
-It keeps really well covered at room temperature for 1-2 days but if you plan on keeping it longer it's best to refrigerate for up to 3-5 days.
+Absolutely yes!
+I usually make my pecan pie the day before serving so that it has plenty of time to cool.
+It keeps really well covered at room temperature for 1-2 days, but if you plan on keeping it longer, it's best to refrigerate for up to 3-5 days.

 • Use dark corn syrup, brown sugar, and a touch of honey to get a rich and flavorful filling.

 • Bake the pie in the lower third of your oven.
-This will help ensure the bottom of the crust cooks thoroughly and doesn't come out still raw.
-If you like a well done crust you can partially blind bake the pie before filling and cooking the rest of the way but I don't usually find that necessary.
+This will help ensure the bottom of the crust cooks through and doesn't come out still raw.
+If you like a well-done crust, you can partially blind-bake the pie before filling and cooking the rest of the way.

-• Be sure that your pecans on the top of the pie don't burn!
-If they begin to get too dark you can cover the pie with foil.
+• Kepp an eye on the pie as it bakes to ensure your pecans on the top of the pie don't burn!
+If they begin to get too dark, you can cover the pie with foil.

 • Also make sure to keep an eye on your crust.
 If it begins to get too dark, cover the edges with foil or a pie shield.